synapticloop/panl/README.md

 ## Additional Panl Niceties

+1. **MULTIPLE ways to 'SLICE and DICE'** - From one Solr collection, the Panl server can present the results and facets in multiple different ways, providing individual use cases for specific needs.

 1. **PREFIXES and SUFFIXES** - Panl can also add prefixes and suffixes to the URI path to increase readability, for example, with configuration.
 For the example LPSE URI path of `/Caran+d'Ache/true/Black/bDW/` could also have the brand Solr field prefixed with ‘Manufactured By ’ and suffixed by ‘ Company’ to produce the URI path
 `/Manufactured+By+The+Caran+d'Ache+Company/true/Black/bDW/`